jonathanburrows/lavalav-legacy/lvl.Web/docs/WebServiceCollectionExtensions.md

 ## Requirements
 Must provide a method, AddWeb, which
 1. Registers all classes required by the middleware
+2. Calls Microsoft's AddCors
-2. Calls Microsoft's AddMvc
+3. Calls Microsoft's AddMvc
-3. Throws an exception if the service collection is null
+4. Throws an exception if the service collection is null

 ## Technical considerations